ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/ScienceFieldSpectralLineImaging.rst

    model from the continuum imaging, or -- as the default -- a model image constructed by Cmodel from the component catalogue generated by Selavy.
 The Selavy parameters used are those described on :doc:`ContinuumSourcefinding`.

-Following this pre-processing, the resulting MS is imaged by either the simager task (the default), or the new imager, creating a set of spectral cubes.
-The new imager provides the ability to image in the barycentric reference frame, and allows (for efficiency purposes) the option of writing out multiple sub-cubes (each having a subset of the full range of channels).
+Following this pre-processing, the resulting MS is imaged by either the imager task (the default), or the old simager, creating a set of spectral cubes.
+Imager provides the ability to image in the barycentric reference frame, and allows (for efficiency purposes) the option of writing out multiple sub-cubes (each having a subset of the full range of channels).